Mosquito Coast: Sociopolitical system

-Although English accounts referred to the area as a "kingdom", it was relatively loosely organized.
+Although English accounts referred to the area as a "kingdom", it was relatively loosely organized at first.
 A description of the kingdom written in 1699, notes that it occupied discontinuous areas along the coast.
 It probably did not include a number of settlements of English traders.
 Although English accounts refer as well to various noble titles, Miskito social structure does not appear to have been particularly stratified.
 The 1699 description noted that people holding titles such as "king" and "governor" were only empowered as war leaders, and did not have the last word in judicial disputes.
 Otherwise, the author saw the population as living in an egalitarian state.

-M. W. mentioned titled officers in his account of 1699, but later sources define these superior offices to include the king, a governor, and a general.
-In the early 18th century, the Miskito kingdom became organized into four distinct clusters of population, centered on the banks of the navigable rivers.
+M. W. mentioned titled officers in his account of 1699, but later sources define these superior offices to include the king, a governor, a general, and an Admiral.
+In the early 18th century, the kingdom became organized into four distinct clusters of population, centred on the banks of the navigable rivers.
 They were integrated into a single if loosely structured political entity.
-The northern portions were dominated by Sambus and the southern ones by Tawira Miskitos.
+The northern portions were dominated by Sambus and the southern ones by Tawira Miskito.
 The king, whose domain lay from the Wanks River south to the Rio Kukalaya, including the king's residence near Sandy Bay, was a Sambu, as was the general, who ruled the northern portions of the kingdom, from the Wanks River to nearly Trujillo.
 The Governor, who was a Tawira, controlled the southern regions, from the Cucalaya River to Pearl Key Lagoon.
-In the later 18th century (post 1766), another title, Admiral, was recorded; this man was also a Tawira, controlling a region on the extreme south from Pearl Key Lagoon down to around Bluefields.
+In the later 18th century (post 1766), another title, Admiral, was recorded; this man was also a Tawira, controlling a region on the extreme south from Pearl Lagoon down to around Bluefields.